The details

 • support from academic staff and your dedicated Student Support team

-• Our assessment criteria are designed to be simple and transparent.
+• our assessment criteria are designed to be simple and transparent

 Study duration